Aga Khan Museum: Collection

 Works from the museum's collection are displayed in exhibits throughout the museum.

-The Aga Khan Museum is dedicated to the acquisition, preservation, display and interpretation of artifacts relating to the intellectual, cultural, artistic and religious traditions of Muslim communities, past and present.
-Artifacts include ceramics, metalwork, and paintings covering all periods of Islamic history.
+The Aga Khan Museum is dedicated to the acquisition, preservation, display and interpretation of artefacts relating to the intellectual, cultural, artistic and religious traditions of Muslim communities, past and present.
+Artefacts include ceramics, metalwork, and paintings covering all periods of Islamic history.
 Manuscripts in the collection include the earliest known copy of Avicenna's Qanun fi'l-Tibb ("The Canon of Medicine") dated 1052.

-The museum will become a repository of historical materials related to the Ismaili community and house research programs related to each one of the aspects of its institutional mission.
+The museum will become a repository of historical materials related to the Ismaili community and house research programmes related to each one of the aspects of its institutional mission.
 It will also provide a space for permanent exchanges between the Islamic and the Western worlds on educational, cultural and socio-economic issues.

-The collection, which comprises some 1,000 objects, includes several superb examples of Qur'an manuscripts that demonstrate the variety of script, media and decorative styles that evolved in the Muslim world.
+The collection, which comprises some 1,000 objects, includes several examples of Qur'an manuscripts that demonstrate the variety of script, media and decorative styles that evolved in the Muslim world.
 Among them, an eighth century North African folio demonstrates the earliest style of Kufic script written on parchment.
 A page from the well-known Blue Qur'an provides an example of gold kufic script on indigo-dyed parchment.
-The Blue Qur'an is considered one of the most extraordinary Qur'an manuscripts ever created; its origins are 9th-tenth century North African, and it was likely created for the Fatimid caliphs ruling from Qayrawan.
+The Blue Qur'an is a Qur'an manuscript of 9th–10th century North African origin; it was likely created for the Fatimid caliphs ruling from Qayrawan.
+And it was likely created for the Fatimid caliphs ruling from Qayrawan.

 Located on the main floor of the museum, the Bellerive Room displays a selection from the ceramics collection of the late Prince Sadruddin Aga Khan and Princess Catherine Aga Khan.
 The room is a recreation of the "La Chambre Persane," or "Persian Salon," in their home, Château de Bellerive in Geneva, Switzerland, where part of the collection was originally on display.
 There are approximately 60 ceramic objects on view in the Bellerive room.
 They date from the early Islamic periods through to the 17th century.
 Their styles reflect the innovative technological and aesthetic contributions of Islamic potters through the ages, which were often in dialogue with influences from as far afield as China and Europe.

 In 2018, Big Heech, by Iranian-Canadian sculptor Parviz Tanavoli, was installed at the museum entrance.
 The sculpture was a corporate donation in honour of the Aga Khan’s Diamond Jubilee.